 Men’s and women’s 1940s sleepwear was simple and practical.
-For women the design stemmed from two directions.
-The ’30s bias cut negligee was romantic, soft, and dreamy- a perfect end of the day pick me up during hard times, the other was the man tailored style that was a direct mimic of men’s sleepwear pajamas.
-Women wore both styles as nightgowns in cotton, cotton flannel, rayon and rayon satin or two piece pajamas.
+For women, the design stemmed from two directions.
+The ’30s bias cut negligee was romantic, soft, and dreamy- a perfect end of the day pick me up during hard times, while the other was the man-tailored style that was a direct mimic of men’s sleepwear pajamas.
+Women wore both styles as nightgowns in cotton, cotton flannel, rayon, and rayon satin two piece pajamas.
 They would also wear a bedjacket, robe, or house coat to put over the nightgown before bed and in the morning.

-- Scroll down to read about men’s sleepwear.
+Scroll down or click here to read about men’s sleepwear.

 Most women (about 75%) purchased their sleepwear ready-made.
-Half of them wore nightgowns, one quarter wore pajamas and the other quarter made their own or wore something else to sleep in.
+Half of them wore nightgowns, one quarter wore pajamas, and the other quarter made their own or wore something else to sleep in.
 The younger and more urban the woman, the more likely she was to purchase her sleepwear and choose pajamas over long nightgowns.
-Cotton was the preferred fabric with rayon being the next choice for nightgowns.
-Pajama wearers preferred cotton over rayon.
-The warmth and durability of cotton over the draping style of rayon is what drove most women to choosing their sleepwear.
-(1947 research study)
+Cotton was the preferred fabric, with rayon being the next choice for nightgowns.
+The warmth and durability of cotton over the draping style of rayon was what drove most women to choosing it for their sleepwear (1947 research study).

 Women also often went for comfort in their sleepwear, choosing nightgowns in cotton or warmer cotton flannel.
 These were boxy fitting, often without a defined waist.
 They could be sleeveless or have short cap sleeves.
 Some also had long bell sleeves for extra warmth.
 More casual nightgowns like this were sometimes decorated with lace or eyelet at the neck and sleeves.

-Batise and cotton crepe were nice summer weights as well as rayon or silk crepes and satin.
+Batiste and cotton crepe were nice summer weights, as well as rayon or silk crepes and satin.
 Soft colors were still used, and large and small floral patterns were popular as well.
 Sleeved nightgowns often buttoned up the front to a high, rounded collar.
 Sleeveless ones could button up the back and have a rounded or small v-neckline.
-They were also ankle-length, although many only came to mid-calf.
+They were primarily ankle-length, although many only came to mid-calf.

 The quilted nightgown was especially common in all types of winter climates.
 Its stiffness lacked any shape or need for trim but boy were they warm … and colorful!
 Wearing bright colors inappropriate for daywear was perfectly acceptable for sleepwear.
 Cotton made it possible to showcase large cheerful florals in bright colors.
 It was advised that sleepwear for travel be in neutral solid colors, not prints.

 The main tailored look of 1940s pajamas provided a less feminine but more practical sleepwear solution for women.
-The 1940s were not the first decade to wear pajamas to bed but they were the first to completely copy men’s pajamas.
+The 1940s were not the first decade to wear pajamas to bed, but they were the first to completely copy men’s pajamas.
 Many teens just shopped in the men’s department for their pajamas.
-Women’s versions were cut the same with a short collar, single or double breasted button up front and matching wide leg pants.
+Women’s versions were cut the same with a short collar, single or double breasted button up front, and matching wide leg pants.
 The pajama tops could either be short or long sleeved.
-Trimming was minimal including ribbon, ruffles, shirring, smocking, embroidery or lace.
+Trimming was minimal and typically ribbon, ruffles, shirring, smocking, embroidery, or lace.

-Footed pajamas such as those made by Doctor Dentons were a staple for children but became a short lived fad for women too.
+Footed pajamas such as those made by Doctor Dentons were a staple for children, and became a short-lived fad for women too.
 Anyone have a picture?
 I couldn’t find one.

 1940s Bed Jackets